HEALTH GEOGRAPHY AND POLICY GROUP

 WHAT WE DO ?

-The Health Policy and Geography Group is based at the Institute for Environmental Decisions at ETH Zurich, Switzerland.
+The Health Geography Group is currently transitioning between ETH Zurich and the University of Gothenburg where we are based at the Faculty of Medicine.
 We work on diseases of global importance that impact animal production, human health, and the environment.

 MAPS OF ANTIMICROBIAL RESISTANCE IN ANIMALS